Otipemisiwak Métis Government: 2020s: defections and a new constitution

 In 2020, six locals of the MNA voted to leave the MNA and start a new body called the Alberta Metis Federation.
 This was at the same time that the MNA was in a dispute with the Manitoba Metis Federation.

 In 2021 the MNA sued the province for breaking off negotiations over a Metis Consultation Policy (MCP).
 In January 2022, Justice Bernadette Ho of the Alberta Court of King's Bench ruled that the Government had the right to stop negotiations and that the "MNA has not provided a conclusive answer to the question of who speaks for the non-settlement Métis".

 In December 2022, MNA members voted to approve the Otipemisiwak Métis Government Constitution.
 The legality of this document has been challenged in court by the Metis Settlements General Council and the MNA local Grande Cache.

 On February 24, 2023, the MNA signed the Métis Nation Within Alberta Self-Government Recognition and Implementation Agreement with the Government of Canada.
 Métis Settlements General Council has filed a notice in the federal court for a judicial review of this agreement.
 The Fort Macy Metis has also challenged this agreement on the basis that the agreement "adopts and deploys the term 'Métis Nation within Alberta' in order to assert a province-wide geographical scope of the MNA’s self-government that will, or has the potential to, subsume and/or supplant rights-bearing Métis Communities.”

 The official name of the organization was changed to "Otipemisiwak Métis Government of the Métis Nation within Alberta" on September 29, 2023.

 Organization and governance

-The Métis Nation of Alberta is led by a democratically elected President a position currently (as of 2023) held by Andrea Sandmaier since 2023, as well as an elected Women's Representative (Tai Amy Grauman) and Youth Representative (Rebecca Lavallee).
+The Otipemisiwak Métis Government (OMG) is led by a democratically elected President a position currently (as of 2023) held by Andrea Sandmaier since 2023, as well as an elected Women's Representative and Youth Representative.
 The organization also has 22 regionally-elected Citizens' Representatives and District Captains, who, together with the Provincial President, Women's Representative and Youth Representative, make up the Otipemisiwak Métis Government.

 The organization has branches that deal with unemployment, child services, land agreements, and the rights of Métis people as Aboriginal peoples in Canada (as recognized and affirmed in Section 35 of the Constitution Act, 1982).
-The MNA currently has over 70,000 registered citizens.
+The OMG currently has over 72,000 registered citizens.
 These branches have appointed Secretaries that deal with their respective portfolios.
 Secretaries are members of the Citizens' Council, that are appointed to Cabinet (government) by the President.
 These Secretaries meet with government officials and stakeholders.